 We are continuously trying to be mindful of changing terminology.
 Recently, SAMHSA recommends replacing the term “Medication Assisted Treatment (MAT)” with “Medications for Opioid use Disorder (MOUD).”
 The term “MAT” implies that medication plays a secondary role to other approaches while the term “MOUD” reinforces the idea that medication is its own treatment form.

-Medication assisted treatment for addiction includes the use of medication, often coupled with counseling and other supports.
-Treatment that includes medication is often best the best choice for opiate addiction.
-Medication gives a person who is addicted to opiates an opportunity to regain a normal stat of mind without experiencing he drug induced highs and lows.
+Medication for Opioid Use Disorder (MOUD) includes the use of medication, often coupled with counseling and other supports.
+Treatment that includes medication is often the best choice for opiate addiction.
+Medication gives a person who is addicted to opiates an opportunity to regain a normal stat of mind without experiencing the drug induced highs and lows.
 Medication also can reduce cravings and withdrawal symptoms.
-Medication-Assisted treatment can give the person a chance to focus on the lifestyle changes that lead back to healthy living.
+MOUD can give the person a chance to focus on the lifestyle changes that lead back to healthy living.

 The three most common medications used in the treatment of opiate addiction are Methadone, buprenorphine (suboxone) and naltrexone (vivitrol).
 Cost varies for the different medications.
 As with all medications, discussing the pros and cons of different treatment options with the trained professionals is the best way to determine which course of treatment might be best for a loved one.

 Methadone or buprenorphine trick the brain into thinking it is still getting the drugs the person was previously using (heroin, oxycontin, etc).
 When properly dosed, the person feels normal and does not experience intense cravings.
 If someone does experience intense cravings, is nodding or appears to be high while using these medications, they may not be properly medicated.
 Their medical provider may need to adjust the dose or determine if there are interactions with other medications they may be taking.